nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/design_patterns.md

 tags: [design]
 sidebar: foundations_sidebar
 permalink: design_patterns.html
-summary: "The Design Patterns / Topology demonstrates and describes how various design patterns can influence access, security and use of ITK Messaging Solutions."
+summary: "The Design Patterns / Topology demonstrates and describes how various design patterns can influence access, security and use of ITK3 Messaging Solutions."
 ---

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}

 # Patterns #

-This section has been included to emphasise the use of design patterns in to the process of deciding how to use ITK Outpatient Letter within ITK Messaging Solutions.
+This section has been included to emphasise the use of design patterns in to the process of deciding how to use ITK3 Outpatient Letter within ITK3 Messaging Solutions.
 The information has been taken from [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/).

 ## Overview ##

-A “pattern” is a formal way of documenting a solution to a design problem in a particular field of expertise for example in the case of an ITK Messaging Solution sharing clinical information between systems.
+A “pattern” is a formal way of documenting a solution to a design problem in a particular field of expertise for example in the case of an ITK3 Messaging Solution sharing clinical information between systems.
 The information in this section has been reproduced and shortened from [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/)
 - Patterns are not mutually exclusive: many real solutions will use more than one pattern.
 - Solutions may evolve from simpler to more complex patterns over time.
 - Some patterns will be better for specific sharing needs than others – there is no “one size fits all”.